-Glocality is a student-faculty-run multidisciplinary undergraduate academic journal which offers students from universities of applied sciences a serious scientific tool to share their knowledge with the rest of the scholarly community worldwide.
+Glocality is a student-faculty-run multidisciplinary undergraduate academic journal which offers students from universities around the world a serious scientific tool to share their knowledge with the rest of the scholarly community worldwide.

-Glocality aims to promote academic and scientific applied research that explores the relationship between local and global among undergraduate students and create critical glocal thinking to deal with the challenges ahead of us.
+Glocality aims to promote academic and scientific applied research that explores the relationship between global and local and create critical glocal thinking to deal with the challenges ahead of us.
 We aim to create young schools of thought and develop innovative approaches, solutions and technologies for achieving the Sustainable Development Goals (SDGs).
-Therefore, Glocality welcomes papers from students who bring more insight to sustainable development not only for the academic community but also for practitioners.
+Therefore, we welcome and acknowledge papers from undergraduate students who bring more insight to sustainable development not only for the academic community but also for practitioners.

 Our goals are to:

 · introduce students into research disciplines and the publishing process

 · encourage undergraduates to write at an academic level

 · make the results of undergraduate research accessible to everyone